frederic-perez/AmE-dictionary/data/dictionary.md

 __Crown dependencies__ _n_ Three island territories in the British Islands that are self-governing possessions of the British Crown: the Bailiwick of Guernsey, the Bailiwick of Jersey, and the Isle of Man.
 __crown jewel__ _n_ __2__ The most prized asset or possession in a group.
 __crucial__
-__crucible__ _n_ :nine::m: /KROO-suh-bul/ Crucible refers to a place or situation that forces someone or something to change.
+__crucible__ _n_ :nine::m: /KROO-suh-bul/ /KROO-suh/si-buhl/ Crucible refers to a place or situation that forces someone or something to change.
 Most commonly found in formal and literary writing, it can also mean “a difficult test or challenge.”
-Its original meaning, still in use, is “a pot in which metals or other substances are heated to a very high temperature or melted.” _Her rock-solid songwriting skills were forged in the crucible of the Nashville music scene._ _After years of intense daily archery training, she is ready to face the crucible of the Olympics._
+Its original meaning, still in use, is “a pot in which metals or other substances are heated to a very high temperature or melted.” __1__ A vessel used for heating substances to a high temperature. __2__ A trying experience. __3__ A situation or place where forces interact to bring about great changes. _Her rock-solid songwriting skills were forged in the crucible of the Nashville music scene._ _After years of intense daily archery training, she is ready to face the crucible of the Olympics._
 __cruciferous__
 __crucifix__ _n_ :two::hammer:
 __crucifixion__ _n_